How can I best support my LGBTQIA+ child?

 • Ask their school administrators about acceptance in the school community or any policies that may prevent your child from being able to express their identity.

-Play Therapy for LGBTQIA+ Youth
+Is Play Therapy Right for My Child?

 Are you ready to start your therapy journey?